 What is an ACTS Retreat?

-An ACTS Retreat is a parish-based event which offers parishioners an opportunity to experience the love of Jesus Christ.
+An ACTS Retreat is a parish-based evangelization tool which offers parishioners an opportunity to encounter the love of Jesus Christ.
 This in turn fosters a desire for intentional Christ-centered discipleship and building parish community.

 ACTS Retreats are given by parishioners for parishioners, and in this way, serve to build Christian community at a parish.

 The ACTS Retreat begins Thursday evening and ends with Sunday Mass in the parish.
-While utilizing prayer, service, and teaching, the ACTS Retreat meets people where they are in their spiritual journey and invites them to experience God in a manner that is both personal and communal.
+While utilizing prayer and service, the ACTS Retreat meets people where they are in their spiritual journey and invites them to experience God in a manner that is both personal and communal.

-Participating in the One Body of Christ as Church
+Living and participating in the One Body of Christ as Church, beginning with the parish.

-Deepening our relationship with God in order to better fulfill His will
+Deepening our relationship with God through prayerful study to better understand and fulfill His will for our lives.

-Answering the call to discipleship by following the model He gave us
+Answering the call to discipleship by following the model that Christ gave us.

 Parishes have been revitalized, diaconate classes have been filled, and all seek to deepen their relationship with Christ through prayer and service.

 As a result, ACTS is supported by bishops and priests worldwide as a legitimate participant in the Church's New Evangelization.
-Through ACTS, the laity respond to their baptismal call, and seek to participate in the apostolic mission of the Church to "go and make disciples of all nations," and this has been found to be good.
+Through ACTS, the laity respond to their baptismal call and seek to participate in the apostolic mission of the Church to "go and make disciples of all nations."

-As of October 2017, ACTS Missions is represented worldwide.
+As of 2018, The ACTS Apostolate is represented worldwide.

 - All 15 dioceses of Texas